-- · Ensure that the manual patient event marker is plugged in and working. - · Dawes-Redman analysis does not take account of automated fetal movements. - Dawes-Redman analysis is ON by default on Antepartum monitors (Team3A).
+- Ensure that the manual fetal movement event marker is plugged in and working for singletons only. - Dawes-Redman analysis does not take account of automated fetal movements. - The automatic fetal movement function must be disabled while running Dawes-Redman analysis. - Dawes-Redman analysis is ON by default on Antepartum monitors (Team3A). - Dawes-Redman analysis does not take account of fetal movements when analysing twins. - · Dawes-Redman analysis does not support triplets.

 The first analysis result is reported after 10 minutes of good quality CTG data.
-It is then repeated every 2 minutes, up to a maximum of 60 minutes.
+It is then updated every 2 minutes, up to a maximum of 60 minutes.
 The analysis fits a baseline to the fetal heart rate data collected so far, and from this measures accelerations and decelerations.
 Short-term variation is calculated, and episodes of high and low variation looked for.